SpekCezStolicku/SpekCezStolicku/README.md

 ### Hi there 👋

-I'm a Frontend Developer specialized in crafting sleek web applications since 2017.
-My journey with the Vue.js and Nuxt.js frameworks began in the same year, giving me extensive experience in developing applications from the ground up—from optimization to production-ready stages.
+I'm a Frontend Developer specialized in crafting sleek **web** applications since 2017.
+My journey with the **Vue.js** and **Nuxt.js** frameworks began in the same year, giving me extensive experience in developing applications from the ground up—from optimization to production-ready stages.

-✍️ I'm passionate about sharing my experiences and have authored numerous articles on intriguing projects within the tech community.
+✍️ I'm passionate about sharing my experiences and have recently started writing articles on intriguing projects within the tech community.

 ⚽ Outside of coding, I enjoy playing recreational football, adding a bit of dynamic teamwork off the screen as well.